-Biosafe Engineering traces its history back to 1993 when medical school professors in Albany, New York produced the first system to treat laboratory animals subjected to radioactive control agents, safely and effectively.
-Both biological materials and radioactive isotopes were disposed of in what were the first practical applications of alkaline hydrolysis in the first laboratory waste decontamination system.
+BioSAFE history originates in 1993 when medical school professors in Albany, NY produced the first system to safely dispose of laboratory animals subjected to radioactive materials.
+This pioneering work was the first practical application of alkaline hydrolysis as a decontamination method.

 Following initial success, a portfolio of patents was quickly developed.
 The product line further evolved in size and capability, and applications were expanded into waste treatment for clinical, medical research and associated industries.
 In the 1990s, STI became a treatment system of choice for large medical waste processing companies replacing incineration.
 It remains a cornerstone of our Medical Waste Systems to this day.